Legendary Tamil Sangams: Historicity

 According to Kamil Zvelebil, the assemblies may have been founded and patronised by the Pandian kings and functioning in three different capitals consecutively till the last sangam was set up in Madurai.
 Zvelebil argues that the appearance of the tradition in literary and epigraphical sources means that it cannot be dismissed as pure fiction.
-He suggests that the Sangam legends are based on a historical "body of scholiasts and grammarians 'sits' as a norm-giving, critical college of literary experts, and shifts its seat according to the geopolitical conditions of the Pandiyan kingdom."
+He suggests that the Sangam legends are based on a historical "body of scholiasts and grammarians [that] 'sits' as a norm-giving, critical college of literary experts, and shifts its seat according to the geopolitical conditions of the Pandiyan kingdom."

 In 470 CE, a Dravida Sangha was established in Madurai by a Jain named Vajranandi.
 During that time the Tamil region was ruled by the Kalabhras dynasty.
 The Kalabhra rulers were followers of either Buddhism or Jainism.
 The Dravida Sangha took much interest in the Tamil language and literature.
 George L. Hart suggests that later legends about Tamil Sangams may have been based on the Jaina assembly.

-Sangam literature

-The earliest extant works of Tamil literature date back to the period between 400 BCE and 200 CE and deal with love, war, governance, trade and bereavement.
-The literature of this period has been referred to as The Sangam literature and the period in which these works were composed is referred to as the Sangam period, alluding to the legends.
-Although the term Sangam literature is applied to the corpus of the earliest known Tamil literature, the name Sangam and the legend were probably from a much later period.